Maudsley History, Family Crest & Coats of Arms

 The surname Maudsley was first found in Lancashire at Mawdesley, a township, in the parish of Croston, union of Chorley, hundred of Leyland.
 "Adam de Mawdesley was a ward of the duchy of Lancaster in the reign of Edward III.; Robert Mawdesley, the last of this ancient family, was living at Mawdesley Hall about 1760. "

-Important Dates for the Maudsley family
+Early History of the Maudsley family

 This web page shows only a small excerpt of our Maudsley research.
 Another 68 words (5 lines of text) are included under the topic Early Maudsley History in all our PDF Extended History products and printed products wherever possible.